Saint-Leonard borough council

 The Saint-Leonard borough council is the local governing body of Saint-Leonard, a borough in the City of Montreal.
-The council consists of five members: the borough mayor (who also serves as a Montreal city councillor), two Montreal councillors elected for Saint-Leonard's electoral districts, and two borough councillors.
+The council consists of five members: the borough mayor (who also serves as a Montreal city councillor), two Montreal city councillors and two borough councillors elected for Saint-Leonard's two electoral districts.
+Each citizen of Saint-Léonard has four votes in a municipal election: one for the mayor of Montreal, one for the borough mayor, one for a city councillor, and one for a borough councillor.
+Voters may choose to cast all four votes or as few as they wish.

 The borough council, like others in Montreal, is able to approve some contracts without seeking the approval of the Montreal executive committee or the Montreal city council.
 A Montreal Gazette article from May 2009 indicated that Saint-Leonard was paying more expenditures since dividing its management of parks and sports facilities into two twenty-year contracts.
-All members of the borough council are from Ensemble Montréal.
-Since the 2021 Montreal municipal election a majority of the borough council members are women.